Automotive Service Technology and Processes

 “Technology is important — but people make the difference.”

-— Prof. Dr. Kai Wundram, Programme Director, ASTP Master’s Degree
+— Prof. Dr. Kai Wundram, Programme Director, ASTP Master’s programme

 Is this master’s programme right for you?